 Jethost’s Help Center

-How to find your MySQL database details on cPanel
+How to Find MySQL Database Details on cPanel

 Need to plug a site or application into its database?
 This quick guide shows exactly where to locate the database name, username, host, and port inside cPanel.